DavidHarrison/AP-Comp-Gov-Notes/Iran/Early History.md

         -   Bazargan proposal based on the French Fifth Republic, with a strong president (had himself in mind)

-    D.  When the Shah comes to the US for medical treatement, Khomeini accuses the US embassy in Tehran of plotting against the regime.
+    D.  When the Shah comes to the US for medical treatment, Khomeini accuses the US embassy in Tehran of plotting against the regime.
         A group of students seize the embassy, taking 50 Americans hostage.
 The students have Khomeini's support